 Fennel is a popular perennial herb that is commonly used in cooking, but few people are aware of just how important this plant is to the lifecycle of swallowtail butterflies.
 Fennel is a host plant to Eastern black swallowtails and anise swallowtails, providing both nectar and a safe place for females to lay their eggs.
 This herb grows tall feathery blue-green plumes and fronds crowned by small yellow flowers.
 These delicate flowers attract a variety of beneficial insects, including ladybugs and lacewings.

 Ironweed is a significantly tall plant that blooms into densely-packed bouquets of purples and creams.
-These somewhat-late bloomers are not only a favorite among swallowtails for their nectar stores, but are also frequented by monarchs, American and painted ladies, skippers and sulfurs.
-Native pollinators including bee flies, cuckoo bees and bumblebees will take advantage of ironweed’s rich pollen and nectar stores as well.
+These somewhat-late bloomers are not only a favorite among swallowtails for their nectar stores, but are also frequented by monarchs, American and painted ladies, skippers, and sulfurs.
+Native pollinators including bee flies, cuckoo bees, and bumblebees will take advantage of ironweed’s rich pollen and nectar stores as well.
 These valuable plants grow attractive lance-shaped leaves and are a great accent to any garden.
 They can be found in woodland landscapes and have become adapted to growing in abused or disturbed landscapes.

 The bright butterfly weed attracts a host of pollinators with its neon orange color and rich nectar stores, including swallowtail butterflies, bees, hummingbirds, and moths.
-This species of milkweed is native to North America and different than the butterfly bush, which is considered to be invasive in many parts of the country.
+This species of milkweed is native to North America and is different than the butterfly bush, which is considered to be invasive in many parts of the country.
 Butterfly weed can reach from 1 to 3 feet tall, and dark green foliage provides a great backdrop to its clusters of vibrant yellow-orange flowers.
 Like other milkweeds, the butterfly bush is also a host plant to monarchs.

 If you couldn’t already tell by the name, the butterfly bush attracts many species of butterflies, including swallowtails and monarchs, with its spikes of small tubular flowers.
 This attractive plant, which blooms in vibrant deep reds and purples, does come with its share of downsides.
-Some varieties of the fast-growing butterfly bush are considered invasive in many regions of the U.S., and have the potential to push out beneficial native plants and their pollinators.
+Some varieties of the fast-growing butterfly bush are considered invasive in many regions of the U.S. and have the potential to push out beneficial native plants and their pollinators.

 The Miss Molly butterfly bush is a non-invasive variety with rods of fragrant crimson pink to red blooms.
-It is a favorite among monarch butterflies and hummingbirds alike, and thrives in hot climates.
+It is a favorite among monarch butterflies and hummingbirds alike and thrives in hot climates.

 Plants That Attract Painted Lady Butterflies

 For a simple and stress-free way of creating a garden that will attract these delicate North-American butterflies (as well as others), try sprinkling this painted lady nectar seed collection from American Meadows.
-This seed mix includes Hollyhock, Liatris, Joe-Pye Weed, Ironweed and New England Aster.
+This seed mix includes Hollyhock, Liatris, Joe-Pye Weed, Ironweed, and New England Aster.

 - Tickseed sunflower